Sounds like a joke. Maybe it is. But it works. Better than I would have thought.

 Here is a static test of this motor.

-Click Here for a video
+Click Here for a video of this test

 (1.1 meg download, 4.3 seconds of video)